Software that you should use NOW!

 - Kdenlive: I actually kinda like Kdenlive, I think it hits the sweet spot of being pretty powerful yet being easy enough that an average person could figure it out.

-- Kasts: A good and decent podcast player, supports gpoddersync and Nextcloud.
+- Kasts: A decent podcast player, supports gpoddersync and Nextcloud.
 It goes well with AntennaPod in my opinion.

 - Ferdium: Essentially a one-stop-shop for all your PWA app needs.
 It supports a bunch of services and handles notifications, file drag and drop, among other features.
 It works really well for apps like Whatsapp that don't have a native app on Linux.